What did the juries hear in the Scott Kuggeleijn case?

 The second trial began on February 20, 2017, before a jury of six men and six women.

 At the trial, the complainant said she had said "no" to sex "dozens of times".
 On the morning of the alleged assault, she said she repeatedly had to try and hold up her underwear as Kuggeleijn pressured her for sex.
-However, at one point, she said, she couldn't hold them up any longer and he got them down, eventually holding her arms above her head and began having sex with her.
+However, at one point, she said, she couldn't hold them up any longer and he got them down, eventually holding her arms above her head and beginning to having sex with her.

 In the stand, Kuggeleijn said he thought the complainant had been enjoying the intercourse because she was "breathing heavily" and acted the same as when he was touching her.
 Allegations that he used force were "not true", he said.